Polygon MEV • WSS Latency • Private Bundles

 Telemetry + tools

-Who should use this Polygon MEV bot plan?
+Who should use this Polygon MEV bot strategy?

-This playbook is built for desks that route private bundles on Polygon while keeping compliance informed.
+This playbook is built specifically for algorithmic trading desks that route private bundles on the Polygon network while keeping compliance and risk teams fully informed.
+Running a successful polygon mev bot requires more than just submitting transactions; it demands continuous optimization.

-• MEV searchers who need WSS baselines before promoting new strategies.
+• MEV Searchers: Professionals who need strict WSS latency baselines before promoting new extraction strategies to production.

-• Quant pods documenting smart contract exposure for bridge-heavy flows.
+• Quantitative Pods: Teams documenting smart contract exposure, specifically for high-velocity, bridge-heavy liquidity flows.

-• Ops teams aligning pending-transaction filters with business risk owners.
+• Operations Teams: Engineers aligning pending-transaction filters with business risk owners to prevent capital drain.

-• Transaction ordering reviews tied to refund guard thresholds.
+• Reviewing transaction ordering tightly tied to automated refund guard thresholds.

-• Liquidity routing notes that explain slippage caps to stakeholders.
+• Drafting liquidity routing notes designed to explain complex slippage caps to non-technical stakeholders.

-• Gas budgeting reminders that keep FRB action logs defensible during audits.
+• Setting strict gas budgeting reminders that keep FRB action logs defensible during security audits.

 Endpoints to benchmark